9 FAM 601.6

 a.
 (U) For visa applications submitted using the DS-160, posts should not store the related NIV issuance records as paper files.

 b.
-(U) Any older (pre DS-160) issued NIV paper applications, and their relevant supporting documents, should be scanned into the associated application record in the NIV software (see 9 FAM 601.6-4 for scanning instructions).
+(U) Any older (pre DS-160) issued NIV paper applications, and their relevant supporting documents, should be scanned into the associated application record in the NIV software (see 9 FAM 601.6-4 below for scanning instructions).
 Once a cleared American has verified that the paper version is not necessary for legal or audit purposes, posts should then destroy the records.
-If post is unable to meet the National Archives and Records Administration (NARA) scanning standard, then the files should be sent to the Kentucky Consular Center (KCC) only after an officer has determined that the paper versions of the files are not needed for legal or audit purposes (see 9 FAM 601.6-3(E) for shipping instructions).
+If post is unable to meet the National Archives and Records Administration (NARA) scanning standard, then the files should be sent to the Kentucky Consular Center (KCC) only after an officer has determined that the paper versions of the files are not needed for legal or audit purposes (see 9 FAM 601.6-3(E) below for shipping instructions).

 9 FAM 601.6-2(C) Unavailable